laurakond/Once-Upon-a-Time/README.md

 ## Design
 ### Target Audience

+The main target audience for the game is anyone aged 16 and over, who enjoys text-based adventures, and/ or is a fan of the TV Show and Disney fairytales.

 ### User Stories
 **First Time User**

 - As a first time user, I want to clearly see what the application is about.
 - As a first time user, I want to be able to read instructions.
 - As a first time user, I want to be able to decide whether to proceed with the game after reading instructions.